Achievable logoAchievable logo

 Not related rates

-Optimization problems involve maximizing or minimizing quantities while related rates involve quantities that affect each other over time (requiring implicit differentiation).
+Optimization problems involve maximizing or minimizing quantities, while related rates problems involve quantities that change with respect to time (often requiring implicit differentiation).
 Be sure not to confuse the two.

-Although optimization problems are not related rates problems, sometimes time can still be the input variable.
-The next problem involves a situation that changes over time but is an optimization problem because the objective is to optimize a function rather than find a rate.
+Even though optimization problems aren’t related rates problems, time can still be the input variable.
+The next problem changes over time, but it’s still optimization because the goal is to minimize a function, not to find a rate.

 Solution